camilla-eldridge/Modeller-methods/README.md

-10. Plot all dope scores
+10. Plot all dope scores from single , multi template and refined loop model.